fpvout/DigiView-Android/README.md

 # DigiView

 DigiView is a Android app that allow you to get a Live preview from your DJI FPV goggles (V1 & V2).
+Working with Android 7+ and devices supporting USB Host mode.

 ## Download
 You can get an **Alpha** Release [here](https://github.com/fpvout/fpv_viewer_android/releases)